amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 **Changes to Code:**  Refer to `Patch/Bonus` for detailed code.

 We have added a structure `rqueue` to mimic ready queue and defined two functions `enqueue` and `dequeue` to insert/remove from queue.
+We have also defined two more functions `insert_rqueue` for inserting a new process and `insert_rqueue_sorted` to insert an existing process with set burst time.

 ```c
 struct {